 Why Bloggers and Siteowners Should Be Using Facebook Debugger

+That awkward moment when your content is being shared on Facebook (yes!), but has the wrong featured image or old meta information (no!).
 When you post a link to a video or a website or blogpost in Facebook (or any other site), it is saved as it is in that moment (cached).
 To be clearer, if I drop the link to my blogpost titled “About Awesomely Techie” into Facebook, and I later change the title of the post to “Awesomely Techie: The Beginning,” the title it will have is the old one.

 Now, there are times when you make changes to your site or blog or video that you want to make sure are reflected immediately on Facebook.
 Sometimes, you see a spelling error in your title.
-This is where the Debugger comes in.
+This is where the Facebook Debugger comes in.

-Facebook Debugger is a tool in their Developers section.
+Facebook Debugger is a tool in their Facebook for Developers section.
 It shows you how a link is displaying in Facebook currently, and if you need it to refresh the cache (grab updated info), this is where you make that happen.

 This is the best way to make sure everyone is seeing the latest from your website.

 Why should you be using this tool?
 In summary: